bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 Hanush is the god of teaching and books.
 As a mortal, they were a barkskin who mediated the peace between Gannag and the Seven Principates, and proceeded then to create the Gannagian apomantic system<!-- TODO.
 Link. -->.
 As a god, they are depicted in a thin dress made of paper scrolls with green signatures.

 #### Tamaz
 Tamaz is the goddess of wealth and silver.
 As a mortal, she was an ird adventurer, known for financing the first colonial ships of Krudzal.
-She is now depicted in a shiny gray dress, looking through a spyglass.
+She is now depicted in a shiny gray dress, holding an iron hammer and a saw.

 #### Nazim
 Nazim is the goddess of justice and the sky.
 As a mortal, she was an oth scholar who provided the basis for modern math and astrology.
-Even as a god she continues to study the stars, and is depicted with an abacus and a spyglass.
+Even as a god she continues to study the stars, and is depicted with an abacus and a book.

 #### Gathoz
 Gathoz is the god of secrecy and murder.
 While her name in life is unknown, she is the assassin who battled and killed Olag through Tetrachromacy<!-- TODO.
 Link. -->.
 Now, she is often attributed to murders where the perpetrator was never found.
 She is depicted as a kinless being with a shifting face and body.